onsi/cocktail/README.md

 Note that key-collisions are still possible.
 If two mixins add a `click` handler to the events hash (`{'click': ... }`) then the last mixin in the mixins list's event handler will win.

+## Testing Mixins

+The [example](https://github.com/onsi/cocktail/tree/master/example) directory includes an example mixin and its usage, and the accompanying [Jasmine](http://www.github.com/pivotal/jasmine) test.
+It also includes a [readme](https://github.com/onsi/cocktail/tree/master/example) that walks through the testing pattern employed for testing mixins with Jasmine.

 ## Dependencies and "Installation"

 Cocktail requires: